-Supplements have without a doubt become and essential part of any athletes’ development in today’s world of sports.
+Supplements have without a doubt become an essential part of any athlete’s development in today’s world of sports.
 But for boxers looking to take their training and performance to the next level, supplements can help play a key role in getting the best out of their overall performance and fitness.
-In this article I’ll look at some essential supplements boxer should consider including the benefits and some cons for each of them further below.
+In this article I’ll look at some essential supplements boxers should consider including the benefits and some cons for each of them further below.

 What supplements should boxers take?

 There are six main supplements boxers should definitely consider taking to improve their nutrition and training performance.
 This includes the following: